michaelcukier/Poker-Hand-Tracker/readme.md

 1. Make sure `matplotlib`, `scipy`, `PrettyTable` and `Click` are all installed.

-2. Download this folder, and run
+2. Clone this repo, and run

     `$ python cli.py setup`